Leader-board/OA-and-Interviews/Application experiences/2023-24/Tibra/Quant Trader Developer.md

 </blockquote>

-Better than nothing, but still rather vauge in that they didn't expand on the points mentioned.
+Better than nothing, but still rather vague in that they didn't expand on the points mentioned.
 I tried to get that clarified:

 > That does help, but can you expand on whether I was penalised on the first (i.e, the data analytics part), second (i.e, the group task part) or both?
 Thanks in advance.